 - 1. What is working capital? - 2.
 What is meant by liquidity? - 3.
 What are some ratios commonly used to evaluate liquidity? - 4.
 What is a company's revenue operating cycle and how is it measured? - 5.
 What profitability ratios can be used to evaluate a corporation? - 6.
-How is the amount of shareholder claims against a corporation's assets compared to the amount of creditor claims? - 7.
+How is the amount of stockholder claims against a corporation's assets compared to the amount of creditor claims? - 7.
 What are the relative advantages of short-term and long-term debt? - 8.
-What are some measures used to evaluate the future financial prospects of a company for investors? - 9.
-What is a horizontal analysis?
-How does it differ from a vertical analysis? - 10.
-What is a common-size analysis?
+What are some measures used to evaluate the future financial prospects of a company for investors?